ashafq/GuitarFx/README.md

 # The Big Idea

 The biggest challenge in music is to have an _unique_ sound that defines *you*.
-However, your tone depends on the gears you buy, and you can only get that tone by mixing and matching with whatever is available.
+However, your tone depends on the gear you buy, and you can only get that tone by mixing and matching with whatever is available.
 What if you had a blank canvas to design your sound?
 What would you do with the possibility?
 What if the hardware and software was open-source?